saymrwulf/crypto-experiments/notes.md

 2019-07-01T05:51:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (crypto-experiments) 2019-07-11T20:17:00 - Trying out boneh-franklin approach for IBE (ref.
-2003 paper) (crypto-experiments) 2019-07-11T06:17:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (crypto-experiments)
+2003 paper) (crypto-experiments) 2019-07-11T06:17:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (crypto-experiments) 2019-07-11T19:32:00 - Implementing approach from a new paper read last night (crypto-experiments)